shinwook4834/shinwook4834.github.io/_posts/en/2025-11-16-The-Path-to-Complete-Healing-Gratitude.md

 A1.
 Because gratitude goes beyond physical healing to bring salvation and transformation.

 **<span style="color:lightblue">Q2.
 Why is the timing of gratitude important?</span>**
 A2.
-Grace fades with time; gratitude must be given immediately when received.
+Grace fades quickly; gratitude must be expressed immediately.

 **<span style="color:lightblue">Q3.
 Why do humans find complaining easier than gratitude?</span>**
 A3.
-Human nature leans toward complaint, and consumer culture fosters feelings of lack.
+Human nature leans toward complaint, and greed and comparison rob us of thankfulness.

 **<span style="color:lightblue">Q4.
 How should gratitude be expressed?</span>**
 A4.
-Through words, actions, worship, and daily life—it must be visible and tangible.
+Through worship, prayer, journaling, and daily actions—visible and repeated expressions of thanks.

 **<span style="color:lightblue">Q5.
 Why is Jesus Christ the center of spiritual formation?</span>**
 A5.
-Because He heals our deepest problems and, through gratitude, gives salvation and life.
+Because He heals our spiritual leprosy, and through gratitude gives salvation and life.

 ---